segunsub/intro-to-paired-programming-lab/README.md

 ## Challenge Problem

 5. Write a function called `kebabToTitleCase` that takes in an array of file names in `kebab-case`.
 For each file name, it console.logs the file name transformed into `TitleCase`.
-At the end of the function, it should **return** a new array containing all the TitleCase files names!
+At the end of the function, it should also **return** a new array containing all the TitleCase files names!

 ```js
 kebabToTitleCase(['hello-there.txt', 'another-file.txt', 'multiple-words-together.jpg'])